pabtomas/dotfiles/navy/SPEC.md

     - the Docker Engine API you are targetting,
     - the endpoint and method you want to submit to the Docker Engine.

-For convenience, Navy takes one (and only one) liberty on the Docker Engine API: the `buildargs` Query parameters of the `/build` Request needs a dictionnary instead of a string containing a JSON map of string pairs.

 ### `Body.path`

 - **type**: Path